The Golden Ratio - God’s Fingerprints

 The Golden Ratio in photography

 If you’re new to the concept, making greater use of the Golden Ratio in your photos can be a great starting point.
 Edit the photos you take to produce interesting variations using the rule of thirds, the Phi grid, and the Golden Spiral, and learn from what does and doesn’t work.
+Incorporating the Golden Proportions in your compositions can help you achieve more aesthetically pleasing results.

 Keep learning